emarsden/dash-mpd-cli/README.md

 The following are not supported:

+- We can't download content from dynamic MPD manifests, that are used for live streaming/OTT TV

 - XLink elements with actuate=onRequest semantics

 ## Installation

-**Binary releases** are [available on GitHub](https://github.com/emarsden/dash-mpd-cli/releases) for GNU/Linux on AMD64 (statically linked against musl libc to avoid glibc versioning problems), Microsoft Windows on AMD64 and MacOS on aarch64 (“Apple Silicon”) and AMD64.
+**Binary releases** are [available on GitHub](https://github.com/emarsden/dash-mpd-cli/releases) for GNU/Linux on AMD64 (statically linked against Musl Libc to avoid glibc versioning problems), Microsoft Windows on AMD64 and MacOS on aarch64 (“Apple Silicon”) and AMD64.
 These are built automatically on the GitHub continuous integration infrastructure.